Vietnam jails high-profile journalist | DW | 09.07.2021

 Hanoi has sentenced the pro-democracy activist to prison followed by house arrest.
-The 69-year-old is the latest of a slew of journalists to be jailed for disseminating "anti-state propaganda."
+The 69-year-old is the latest in a slew of journalists to be jailed for disseminating "anti-state propaganda."

-A court in Vietnam jailed former radio journalist turned pro-democracy activist for five-and-a-half years in a closed-door trial Friday.
-The prison term is to be followed by five years house arrest.
+A court in Vietnam jailed former radio journalist turned pro-democracy activist for five and a half years in a closed-door trial Friday.
+The prison term is to be followed by five years of house arrest.

 Pham Chi Thanh was found guilty of "making, storing, disseminating and propagandizing information, materials and products that aim to oppose the state of the Socialist Republic of Vietnam," his lawyer Ha Huy Son said.